Speaking up is positive for Laerdal Medical

 All employees of Laerdal Medical have the right and responsibility to report concerns.
-Customers, suppliers, others related to Laerdal Medical and external parties are encouraged to report.
-Anyone reporting concerns can do so without fear of reprisals.
+Customers, suppliers, others related to Laerdal Medical, and external parties are encouraged to report.
+Anyone reporting concerns in good faith can do so without fear of reprisals.

 How concerns are handled

 Laerdal Medical's basic principles for handling reports are:

 - Protection of anonymous whistleblowers